NewGuy103/chatinterface-server/README.md

 pip install -r requirements.txt
 ```

+There is also a container image published on the GitHub container registry if you use Docker or other containerization platforms.

 ## Usage

-The environment variable `CHATINTERFACE_BASEDIR` must be set to a valid directory, this is
-where configuration files and logs will be stored.

 To run the application:

-`uvicorn chatinterface_server:app`
+`uvicorn chatinterface_server.main:app`

-This will also work for the cloned environment, but you must execute this
-in the cloned environment's directory.
+This will also work for the cloned environment, but you must execute this in the cloned environment's directory.

 You can also pass command-line arguments to `uvicorn`.

+If you cloned the repository directly, you can also use the `fastapi` command to run the application.

 ## Disclaimer